bkoprucu/jekyll4test/_posts/2024-01-06-Avoiding-Missing-Signal-On-Container-Shutdown.md

 PID: 5
 ```

-We stop the container.
-No "Clean shutdown" message is written.
+No "Clean shutdown" message is written, when stopping the container:

 ```console
 $ docker stop demo